- Bachelorvak Burgerlijk Procesrecht (Civil Procedure) or foreign equivalent, or one year of practical experience with civil litigation

 Students are expected to participate in discussion of the materials and solutions to hypothetical problem situations.

-All assignments have the status of so called practical assignments.
+This all has the status of so called practical assignments.

 3 written assignments (papers) = 90 % (every paper = 30%)